 - The Bus Came Back: Epsilon and Carolina return after being absent for almost all of Season 11.

-- Character Focus: A lot of focus is put on Tucker this season; he's essentially the protagonist of the season.
+- Character Focus: A lot of focus is put on Tucker this season, to the point where he's essentially the season's protagonist.

 - Chekhov's Gun:

 - Discussed.
-As Grif finishes telling the story of The Meta's defeat, he states the moral of the story is that you never know when some seemingly random thing will turn out to be incredibly important.
+As Grif finishes telling the story of The Meta's defeat, he states the moral of the story is that you never know when random, seemingly unimportant stuff will actually turn out to be very important.